DarylPinto/sticker-surge/README.md

 ## Support

-For help with Stickers for Discord, join the support server: [https://discord.gg/HNFmKsE](https://discord.gg/HNFmKsE)
+For help with Sticker Surge, join the support server: [https://discord.gg/HNFmKsE](https://discord.gg/HNFmKsE)

 ## Built with